reegis/deflex/docs/getting_started.rst

 Installation
 ============

-If you have a working Python 3 environment, use pypi to install the latest reegis version:
+If you have a working Python 3 environment, use pypi to install the latest deflex version:

 ::

-    pip install reegis
+    pip install deflex

-The reegis library is designed for Python 3 and tested on Python >= 3.6.
+The deflex library is designed for Python 3 and tested on Python >= 3.6.
 We highly recommend to use virtual environments.
 Please see the `installation page <http://oemof.readthedocs.io/en/stable/installation_and_setup.html>`_ of the oemof documentation for complete instructions on how to install python and a virtual environment on your operating system.